 Compare one value to a list of values

 Note: The formula in the example must be entered as an array formula.
 After you enter the formula. press F2, and then press CTRL+SHIFT+ENTER.
+Excel inserts curly brackets at the beginning and end of the formula.
 If the formula is not entered as an array formula, the error #VALUE! is returned.
 For more information on array formulas, see Guidelines and examples of array formulas.